Ibn Battuta — "I saw a man who had no arms, and he was able to write with his feet."

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"The people of this place are not good, and they are not pious."
+"The women of this country do not veil themselves, and they are not shy.
+They are very beautiful."

 Moroccan Muslim scholar and explorer whose Rihla (travels) covered ~75,000 miles across the Islamic world from Mali to China — the most-traveled person of the medieval world.
 Closely associated with Marco Polo (his Venetian counterpart, traveling 50 years earlier in the opposite direction).
 For an intellectual contrast, see medieval European Christian insularity, the sheltered monastic-feudal worldview of 14th-century Latin Christendom — Ibn Battuta's 30-year journey demonstrates that the 14th-century Dar al-Islam was a single intellectual ecosystem from West Africa to Beijing, while medieval Europe was still tribal and parochial.
 The cleanest 'connectedness vs insularity' contrast in pre-modern history — Battuta could find a familiar Maliki judge in any city from Mali to Sumatra.